pelias-deprecated/vagrant/README.md

 * as an example, let's suppose you want to load osm data for a location in Germany:

 #### geonames
-* multiple geoname countries can be loaded by editing the geonames array followed by `vagrant provision` (or `vagrant up` if you haven't yet started the instance):
+* multiple geoname countries can be loaded by editing the geonames array:
 ```
   'geonames' => {
     'index_data' => true,